TaitoUnited/taito-cli/README.md

 With taito-cli you can take an opinionated view on version control:

+    taito vc conventions                     # Display vc conventions to be followed in case 'taito vc' commands are not being used.

     taito vc env list                        # List all environment branches taito vc env: dev                        # Switch to the dev environment branch taito vc env merge                       # Merge the current environment branch to the next environment branch